benswift/benswift.github.com/_students/index.md

 permalink: /students/
 ---

 I've been lucky to work with some amazing students.
+In the future, I'll highlight some of their work here (or link to their own blogs).

 {% for student in site.students %}
 {% unless student.hidden %}